-Redemption for Lobaton: For a moment Lobaton seemed as though he might be the goat of Sunday's game during the early innings, spoiling a Nationals scoring chance in the second inning by bouncing into a 1-2-3 double play and failing to make a tag after Bryce Harper's throw from right field beat Justin Turner to the plate in the third.
+Redemption for Lobaton: For a moment Lobaton seemed as though he might be the goat of Sunday's game during the early innings, spoiling a Nationals' scoring chance in the second inning by bouncing into a 1-2-3 double play and failed to make a tag after Bryce Harper's throw from right field beat Justin Turner to the plate in the third.

 "I've been trying to put, separate a lot, what happened in the moment and keep going forward," Lobaton said.
 "But you know, it's something that it's going to happen.
 The only thing that you've got to do is just play and keep going.
 There's nothing we can do in the past.
 It's something that we can do for the next at-bat and concentrate."

 Nationals bullpen comes up big: The Nationals used an aggressive pitching change and some strong defensive positioning to escape a jam in the fifth inning.
-After Baker removed Roark from the game, he called upon left-hander Marc Rzepczynski, who issued a walk to load the bases with one out.
+After Baker removed Roark from the game, he called upon left-hander Marc Rzepczynski, who issued a leadoff walk to load the bases with one out.
 Rzepczynski bounced back by striking out Yasiel Puig.
-Then Kendrick lined out to left fielder Jayson Werth, who had been playing more shallow than usual, to end the rally.
-More >
+Then Kendrick lined out to left-fielder Jayson Werth, who had been playing more shallow than usual to end the rally.

 The Nationals bullpen played a large role in the victory overall as five relievers -- Rzepczynski, Sammy Solís, Blake Treinen, Oliver Pérez and Mark Melancon -- combined to allow one hit in 4 2/3 scoreless innings.

-LOB: The Dodgers left 12 runners on base, went 1-for-9 with runners in scoring position and 0-for-5 with the bases loaded -- all but one runner was stranded through the fifth inning.
+LOB: The Dodgers left 12 runners on base, went 1-for-9 with runners in scoring position and 0-for-5 with the bases loaded -- all but one stranded runner through the fifth inning.

 SOUND SMART WITH YOUR FRIENDS

-Danny Espinosa was hit by a pitch in his first two at-bats by Hill, tying a postseason single-game record done 18 previous times, but most recently by the Rangers' Rougned Odor (Oct.
-8, 2015 vs. Blue Jays).
+Danny Espinosa was hit by a pitch in his first two at-bats by Hill, tying a postseason single-game record done 18 previous, but most recently by Rougned Odor (Oct.8, 2015 vs. Blue Jays).

-Dodgers:Kenta Maeda, the unexpected workhorse of the rotation, gets his first postseason start at Dodger Stadium.
+Dodgers:Kenta Maeda, the unexpected workhorse of the rotation, gets his first postseason start in the 1:08 p.m.
+PT game at Dodger Stadium.
 This will be the first time he's faced Washington.
-He led NL rookies this year in wins (16), starts (31), innings pitched (175 2/3, opponents' batting average (.229) and WHIP (1.14).
-He was 4-3 against NL East teams.
+He led league rookies this year in wins (16), starts (31), innings pitched (175 2/3, opponents batting average (.229) and WHIP (1.14).
+He was 4-3 against NL East teams this year.